Jantero93/forum/README.md

 - ~~Users can upvote posts~~ **Done**
 - ~~All tests run on pipeline~~ **Done**
 - ~~Users can edit posts in one hour from creation~~ **Done**
-- Images can be attached to posts
+- Images can be attached to posts **Probably never going for this**
 - ~~Long term goal: Put this application running on AWS or Azure~~ **Done** (AWS EC2)

 **On dev and local (docker) environments automatically is generated admin user for testing purposes**